scalair/tethys/README.md

   - `password` : specify the password for basic_auth to request the endpoint.
   - `kubernetes_hosted`: specify if the prometheus endpoint is hosted on Kubernetes.
 If `true`, then it will also retrieve metrics data and create dashboards for this Kubernetes cluster.
 - `products`: a list of products the client has.
 It means the specified federated prometheus actually has metrics data for these products.
 For now, it only allows `node`, `kubernetes`, and `elasticsearch`.
-- `prometheus_rules`: a list of custom prometheus rules to create for this client.
+- `prometheus_rules`: a list of custom prometheus rules based on [Prometheus 2.0 documentation](https://prometheus.io/docs/prometheus/latest/configuration/template_examples/), to create for this client.
 Please note to use `!unsafe` keyword as prefix for every string that uses dollar sign `$` to avoid templating.
-By default, `prometheus_rules` is empty and standard rules will be applied for each defined `products`.
+By default, `prometheus_rules` is empty and [standard rules](https://github.com/scalair/tethys/blob/dev/templates/prometheus/client.rules.j2) will be automatically applied for each defined `products`.

 _Example usage:_